PIMS Geometry, Algebra and Physics Seminar

 Organized by Alex Weekes, Steve Rayan and Curtis Wendlandt

-Talks are normally held on Thursdays at 4:00-5:30pm CST, and each can be attended virtually via Zoom (including those talks held in-person at the University of Saskatchewan) using the following information:
+Talks are normally held on Thursdays at 4:00-5:30pm CST, and can usually be attended virtually via Zoom (including those talks held in-person at the University of Saskatchewan) using the following information:

 Meeting ID | Passcode | Link |